-If you check the pressure when the tires are hot (driven for several miles), you will see readings 4 to 6 psi (30 to 40 kPa, 0.3 to 0.4 kgf/cm2) higher than the cold reading.
-This is normal; do not release air to match the cold pressure.
+If you check air pressures when the tires are hot (driven for several miles), you will see readings 4 to 6 psi (30 to 40 kPa, 0.3 to 0.4 kgf/cm2) higher than the cold readings.
+This is normal.
+Do not let air out to match the recommended cold air pressure.
+The tire will be underinflated.